iamjds/PVG/pwpvg/ReadMe.md

 Theme customization involves integration and customization to product detail information within the admin view.

-The following new sections have been added to the WooCommerce product details:
+The following new sections have been added to the WooCommerce product details specifically for PVG needs:
 - Characteristic data
 - Feature data
 - Growing information